 Linda earned a B.F.A. in Fine Arts and an M.Ed in Curriculum & Instruction from the University of Cincinnati.

-Sophie is the Green Corps Program Manager.
-Born and raised in Cincinnati.
-She is currently a senior at the University of Cincinnati in environmental studies with a focus on sociology and international human rights.
+Born and raised in Cincinnati, Sophie is currently a senior at the University of Cincinnati in environmental studies with a focus on sociology and international human rights.
 Sophie discovered her passion for environmental work from her time in AmeriCorps National Civilian Community Corps.
 She enjoys cooking, live music, hiking, and pondering the afterlife and her place in the universe.

 Aristotle has been a part of Groundwork Cincinnati since 2014.
 He is a graduate of Hughes Zoo Academy and is currently attending the University of Cincinnati for environmental studies.
 His hobbies include skateboarding, hiking, and photography.